AvansETI/farmbot/README.md

 The configuration file for the camera module can be found in [Configuration.py](camera/Configuration.py)

 The camera module is built to run on any linux distrobution that have systemd installed and configured.
 It is tested to run on a Raspberry Pi 4 or Jetson nano.
 Other Hardware could work aslong it has a usb possibilities.
 It is also possible to run this on your laptop / desktop aslong it has a camera attached to it.

-## Installation ##

-The following packages are used:

-* paho-mqtt
-* opencv-python
-* requests
-* sshtunnel

-It is also possible to install the package with the included requirements.txt

-## configuration ##

 To configure the camera module, a few settings has to be configured.